Gradačac: History

 The župa of Gradačac was first mentioned in 1302, while the town's first written mention dates from 1465 (also as Gračac).
 The town became part of the Ottoman Empire in 1512, its nahija (municipality) was first recorded in the defter of 1533, while its kadiluk (county) was recorded in 1634.

 In 1701, the settlement was given the status of a palanka (city), and it became the headquarters of a military captaincy in 1710.
 The captains of the Gradaščević family led the development of the city, and the most famous of them, Husein-kapetan Gradaščević or Zmaj od Bosne ("Dragon of Bosnia"), led an uprising that raised to arms most of the Bosnian captains in 1831.

 The town has a fort with 18-meter high walls built between 1765 and 1821, and a 22-meter high watchtower built in 1824 by Husein-kapetan Gradaščević on foundations made originally by the Romans.
 Husejnija Mosque was built in 1826.

 From 1929 to 1939, Gradačac was part of the Vrbas Banovina and from 1939 to 1941 of the Banovina of Croatia within the Kingdom of Yugoslavia.

+In 1964 and 1967, Gradačac suffered serious floods, which led to significant interventions in the local streams in the 1970s.

-It was severely bombed during the Bosnian war 1992–1995.
-It is located at the narrow northern corridor that connects two major portions of the Bosnian Serb entity Republika Srpska, near Brčko.
+It was severely bombed during the Bosnian War 1992–1995.
+It is located near the narrow northern Brčko corridor that connects two major portions of the Bosnian Serb entity Republika Srpska.
 Gradačac became part of the Tuzla Canton in the Federation of Bosnia and Herzegovina after the war.